GeorgeTannous98/model_handheld_object_nerf/README.md

 Using a video \ set of images of a handheld object, we use image processing to extract the hand from the images and remove it, then we train the result frames on the cloud again using the nerfstudio library.
 ### steps
+1. creating image frames out of an input video and resizing images.
+2. running colmap on the images for preprocessing the data.
+3. training the colmap output data using nerf.
+4. creating a rendering result.

 ### Images Before Hand Extraction
 ![example_image1](images/before_extracting_hand/example_image1.png)